raul23/search-ebooks/README.rst

 which is accomplished with the regex ``\bhold\b``.
 Thus for example, we want *hold* but not *holdings* nor *behold*.

+If we wanted all occurrences of **hold** not matter where it appears in the text content, then the ``hold`` pattern would do the work.

 Searching content of PDF files with ``pdftotext``
 -------------------------------------------------
 We will use the ``pdftotext`` utility to convert PDF files to ``txt`` in order